Conditional Mercy Ps. 18:25 CLICK TITLE FOR AUDIO

 The condition of repentance – Matt 9:13 – the Lord’s desire is to have mercy; but he extends it when sinners repent.
 A good example of this is the prodigal son in Lk 15:11-24.
 The prodigal son acknowledged that he had sinned against heaven and against his father.
 He was willing to take the place of a servant because he was no longer worthy to be his son.
 And his father extended him mercy, just like God does with us when we repent.

 The condition of righteousness – Hos 10:12 – Hosea told Israel that if they would sow in righteousness they would reap in mercy.
 Of course, the Lord’s righteousness, freely given to us at salvation, is fulfilled righteousness.
 It’s Jesus’ righteousness that allows us to be justified before God when we get saved.
 So, there’s a bit of a doctrinal difference in Hos 10:12 and in our New Testament salvation.
-Nevertheless, we mention Hos 10:12 to emphasize that after you are truthful with God, humble and repentant, and he extends you mercy, you should turn from your ways and follow righteousness because by sowing righteousness you reap mercy.
+Nevertheless, we mention Hos 10:12 to emphasize that, after you are truthful with God, humble and repentant, and after he extends his mercy to you, you should turn from your ways and follow righteousness.
+For, by sowing righteousness you reap mercy.
 We are never without a need for God’s mercy.

-Conclusion: so, don’t assume that because God is love, he extends his mercy unconditionally.
+Conclusion: don’t assume that because God is love, he extends his mercy unconditionally.
 He doesn’t.
-His is conditional mercy.
+His mercy is conditional.
 There are certain conditions under which the Lord will be merciful.
-And, don’t mistake his forbearance for mercy.
-There are many today living in absolute disobedience to the words of God who think God is being merciful to them in their sin.
+And don’t mistake his forbearance for mercy.
+There are many Christians today living in absolute disobedience to the words of God who think God is being merciful to them in their sin.
 He’s not.
 He is forbearing.
 Turn back to the Lord in truth, humility and repentance and live in righteousness.
 These are the conditions of God’s mercy.